Mechanistic Interpretability of Large-Scale Counting in LLMs through a System-2 Strategy: Limitations

 \section{Limitations}

-This work focuses on a narrow counting task with limited object diversity, using simple repeated nouns in synthetic contexts.
-The approach depends on structured prompts and assumes prior knowledge of the model’s reliable counting range, which may limit generalization.
-In addition, the effects of tokenization and number representation are not isolated and may independently influence the results.
+This work focuses on a text-based counting task with limited object diversity.
+For systematic mechanistic analysis, we use synthetic contexts with repeated nouns rather than natural free-form text.
+The approach depends on structured prompts and assumes prior knowledge of the model’s reliable counting range.
+While this requirement is mild in practice, it may limit applicability across domains.
+The proposed decomposition strategy is most effective for tasks that can be divided into near-independent sub-tasks (e.g., multi-step arithmetic or sequential planning).
+It is not expected to generalize to tasks with strong interdependencies, where subproblems cannot be cleanly separated.